suwebdev/WATS-4000-gitbook/bootstrap-new-app/creating-a-new-vuejs-app.md

 The create process has run `npm install` for us and there is a node_modules directory created.
 There are also `.git` directory which means we have a local git repo and a `.gitignore` file which contains directories and files to exclude from git.

-Run the following command to install all of the Node.js modules our site depends upon:

 Now that we have everything installed to run our project, we can test it out by running the development server with this command:

 ```